Resident Crews of the International Space Station (ISS)

 Another research activity was measuring the crew's heart rates and the station's carbon dioxide levels to determine the effect of exercise on the station.

-During her stay on board of the ISS the crew of expedition 1 carried out the following scientific experiments:
+During the stay on board of the ISS the crew of Expedition 1 carried out the following scientific experiments:

 ARISS (Amateur Radio on the International Space Station),